Rahulswarnakar1710/studymantra/README.md

 ## Conclusion

-StudyNotion is a versatile, intuitive ed‑tech platform designed to provide an immersive learning experience.
+StudyMantra is a versatile, intuitive ed‑tech platform designed to provide an immersive learning experience.
 Built on a robust MERN stack and deployed on modern cloud services, it’s ready for future growth and enhancements.